sjaturner/arrange/README.md

 ## An apology

 This is an inelegant program, it does too much and lacks orthogonality.
 However, it's been shaped by my requirements.
-I have spend so long formatting structures in my head, which is error prone and tiring.
+I have spend a lot of time formatting structures in my head, it's error prone and tiring.
 I hope that this effort will save me time in future, but on balance the saving will be small.
 Unless somebody else gets some use from it too ...

 ## Flags and Command Line Syntax